 The Colorado mineral and energy industries enjoyed another year of growth; not only did production increase for most commodities, but prices for most mineral and petroleum commodities, with the stark exception of natural gas and molybdenum, also increased.

-The Colorado Geological Survey (CGS) estimates the total value of 2006 mineral and energy production in Colorado to be $11.609 billion—a 5 percent decrease from the revised 2005 total value of $12.174 billion.
+The CGS estimates the total value of 2006 mineral and energy production in Colorado to be $11.609 billion — a five percent decrease from the revised 2005 total value of $12.174 billion.
 The total estimated value of oil, natural gas, and carbon dioxide production in 2006 is $8.873 billion, which is down seven percent from the 2005 value of $9.572 billion.
 The value of the 2006 Colorado coal production is estimated at $974 million—up 20 percent from the revised 2005 value of $813 million.

 Nonfuel mineral production — including metals, industrial minerals, and construction materials – The CGS estimates the value of the 2006 nonfuel mineral production to be $1,762 million—a two percent decline from the revised 2005 value of $1,789 million.
 Though molybdenum production increased, the average annual price declined from the record 2005 value of $31.73 per pound to $26.50 per pound.
 Gold production in the state declined slightly but the average annual price increased dramatically.